 Part Three: Who’s in the Box?

 As you know by now, I’m not overly fond of the Sandman short stories.
 I find them often too wordy and self-aggrandizing with little substance to back up their boisterous affect.
 I realize my reading of these stories is often fairly shallow and that they draw from broader references that I may be unaware of, but I consider complaints about pacing and comprehension tollways in stories to be valid.
 There is no “incorrect” way to interpret a story, only an incorrect way to describe a perspective in which it is viewed.
-As long as you know where you’re coming from, and what your biases or limitations are, whose to say your opinion on the story is somehow faulty?
+As long as you know where you’re coming from, and what your biases and limitations are, who’s to say your feelings about the story are insincere?

 This is an unnecessary book, made more unnecessary by several relatively weak stories within it.
 However, the placement of the story is somewhat important, and the framing device makes me hesitant to say it could be read, as the other short story collections are, outside of the main narrative.
 The framing device is directly dependent on the actions of the ninth book, which, while still vague here, are foreshadowed by the eight volume’s ending.